What does the Community land mean?

 How does the Sewerage treatment plant work?

 A unique feature of the Estate is our ability to be self sufficient for sewerage treatment.
-The Estate won the Housing Industry Award in 2000.
-The sewerage plant is maintained under contract by DUTEK at Lane Cove.
+The Estate won a Housing Industry Award in 2000.
+The sewerage plant is maintained under contract by Waste Water Maintenance (WWM) at Mittagong .
 Each house pays a connection fee which is consistent with the Sydney Water rate.
 This is also included in your community fees.

 Does that mean we pay more to live on the Estate?

 Marginally yes.
 However the benefits are the ability to closely manage the appearance of the Estate which in turn enhances the value of your property.
 We also pay lower council fees and Sydney Water rates.